Reference for .eqy file format¶

 sticky net as primary input.

-command preents further sticky
+The nosticky <pattern> command preents further sticky commands from matching

 the given net.